Oath of Conquest Paladin

 Race: tiefling (Zariel), variant human, dragonborn, fallen aasimar, or half-orc

-Note: Dragonborn have the most ideal ASI pair for our build, but I prefer the Descendent of Zariel Tiefling’s features and additional spells so I’ll be using them.
+Note: Dragonborn has the most ideal ASI pair for our build, but I prefer the Descendent of Zariel Tiefling’s features and additional spells so I’ll be using them.
 Any race with bonuses to Strength & Charisma or Strength & Constitution (with solid racial features) will be great for this build.

 Ability Scores: This was done using point buy.
 Check out this article for more info on point buy!